hoang24/ece411-practicum/Practicum_Homework3.md

 the place for the box.
 The competition is all security boxes in the market.
 Two reasons make our security locker different from other security boxes in the market are: people can mount our lockbox to the wall so it does not take the place and accelerometer for theft detection.
-The price for wall mounted lockbox is around $30 because it is a reasonable price and wecan make a profit at that price.
+The price for wall mounted lockbox is around $30 because it is a reasonable price and we can make a profit at that price.

 **Requirements**